 Please adhere to the Trust and school's whistleblowing policy.
+Revised in November 2019 (if using CAPH model policy).

-Whistleblowing Local Governor: Margaret Young
+Whistleblowing Local Governor: James Wonnacott

-In the event that, you do not feel able to follow the schools whistle blowing policy but remain concerned you must discuss your concerns with an appropriate independent body.
+In the event that you do not feel able to follow the schools whistle blowing policy but remain concerned you must discuss your concerns with an appropriate independent body.
 In this situation you could contact: